KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. No image found.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CracowMPK by wkra](https://github.com/wkra/MMM-CracowMPK)